 Talk to Your Vet

-Ask your vet if it’s possible to crush the pills.
+Ask your vet if it’s possible to crush the pills or open the capsule.
 In many cases you can, but sometimes they need to be taken in original form.
-If that doesn’t help, find out if the medication is available in a liquid that can be squirted on his food or directly in his mouth.
-Perhaps there’s a capsule that can be opened and sprinkled on food?
-Maybe there’s an injection your vet can give him, then teach you how to administer it?
+If you are able to, sprinkle it on his food or mix in a little water, suction it up with a syringe then squirt directly into your dog’s mouth.
+If you can’t, find out if the medication is available in a liquid that can be squirted on his food or or into his mouth.
+Maybe there’s an injection your vet can then teach you how to administer.

 A Few Things to Keep in Mind